Ernst Udet: The Flying Circus

 Richthofen was killed in April 1918 in France, where Udet was not at the front as he had been sent on leave due to a painful ear infection which he avoided having treated as long as he could.
 Udet said about Richthofen: "He was the least complicated man I ever knew.
 Entirely Prussian and the greatest of soldiers." before returning to JG 1 against the doctor's advice and remained there to the end of the war, commanding Jasta 4.
 While at home, Udet had reacquainted himself with his childhood sweetheart, Eleanor "Lo" Zink.
 Notified that he had received the Pour le Mérite, he had one made up in advance so that he could impress her, and painted her name on the side of his Albatros fighters and Fokker D VII.
 Also on the tail of his Fokker D VII was the message "Du doch nicht" - "Definitely not you."
 Udet scored 20 victories in August 1918 alone, mainly against British aircraft and became a national hero with 62 confirmed victories to his credit.

 On 29 June 1918, Udet was one of the early fliers to be saved by parachuting from a disabled aircraft, when he jumped after a clash with a French Breguet.
 His harness caught on the rudder and he had to break off the rudder tip to escape.
 His parachute did not open until he was 75 m (250 ft) from the ground, causing him to sprain his ankle on landing.
-On 28 September 1918, Udet was wounded in the thigh, for which he was still recovering on Armistice Day, 11 November 1918, when the war ended in Germany's defeat.
+On 28 September 1918, Udet was wounded in the thigh, from which he was still recovering on Armistice Day, 11 November 1918, when the war ended in Germany's defeat.